-Many terms that we use in the context of yoga are in Sanskrit, the traditional language of yoga.
+Many terms used in the context of yoga are in Sanskrit, the traditional language of yoga.
 Just like any other language, a word or term in Sanskrit often requires deeper understanding.
 A single-word translation is not enough.
 Yoga is a philosophical system.
 Some terms might take years of study and contemplation to truly grasp.

 Yoga literally translated from Sanskrit means union or joining.
 Simply put, yoga means the union of the universal Soul (God, etc.) with the separate individual soul (each of us).
 Some examples of the terms used to describe this perfected state are: enlightenment, God-realization, Self-realization, liberation, and nirvana.
 Yoga philosophy teaches that spiritual enlightenment is the goal of life.

 Yoga also refers to the path, the practices, or techniques used to achieve that goal.
-To “do yoga” means that we’re practicing a yogic technique—one that helps us feel or experience our oneness with the universal Soul.
+To “do yoga” means that we’re practicing a yogic technique—one that helps us feel or experience our oneness with the universal Soul, or Atman.
 Yoga is a process, a journey.
 At journey’s end, we experience unbroken peace and joy while living our daily lives.